After-Shock/Cloudbox-wiki/Configuring-Settings.md

   - `tag`: Options are `public` or `plexpass`.
 Default is `public`.
     - Note: Use `plexpass` only if you have an active [Plex Pass](https://www.plex.tv/features/plex-pass/).
 This can be changed later by running the installer again.
   - `transcodes`: Path of temporary transcoding files.
 Default is `"/home/{{user}}/transcodes"`.
     - Note: DO NOT use /tmp or /dev/shm as a transcode location.
 On reboots, /tmp and /dev/shm is cleared and this causes docker to recreate the folder as root, causing the plex transcoder to crash.
+See this comment from a Plex employee: [https://forums.plex.tv/discussion/comment/1502936/#Comment_1502936](https://forums.plex.tv/discussion/comment/1502936/#Comment_1502936).
 - `plex_autoscan`
   - `ip`: Server IP that Plex_Autoscan will listen on.
 Default is `0.0.0.0`.
     - Note: Should not be changed because containers can not communicate with host via 127.0.0.1.